James Johnson (Virginia congressman)

-James Johnson (unknown – December 7, 1825) was a U.S. Representative from Virginia.
+James Johnson (died December 7, 1825) was a U.S. Representative from Virginia.
+Prior to being a U.S. Representative, he was a member of the Virginia House of Delegates from Isle of Wight County, Virginia.

 Biography

 Born in Virginia, Johnson completed preparatory studies.
-He graduated from the College of William and Mary, in Williamsburg, Virginia, about 1795.
+He graduated from the College of William & Mary, in Williamsburg, Virginia, about 1795.
 He studied law, and was admitted to the bar and practiced in Williamsburg.
-He served as delegate to the State constitutional convention, 1788.
-He served as member of the Virginia House of Delegates from 1797 to 1804, 1806, 1807, and 1809–1813.
-In 1807, he moved to Isle of Wight County, Virginia and continued the practice of law.
+He served as member of the Virginia House of Delegates representing Isle of Wight County, Virginia.
+1797 to 1804, 1806, 1807, and 1809–1813.

 Johnson was elected as a Democratic-Republican to the Thirteenth and to the three succeeding Congresses and served until his resignation on February 1, 1820 (March 4, 1813 – February 1, 1820).
 He was appointed collector of customs at Norfolk, February 1, 1820 and served until his death on December 7, 1825, in Norfolk, Virginia.